-Many sushi recipes include fruits to partner with the seafood, such as mango, avocado, and cucumber.
+Many sushi recipes include ingredients to partner with the seafood, such as mango, avocado, and cucumber.
 But have you heard of having fruits as the main ingredient?
 Here are 24 fruit sushi recipes for those who want something healthy and vegan while still eating delicious foods.

 Not everyone feels the same way to rice as a dessert, and if you are one of them, this recipe is perfect for you.
 To replace the rice, use cooked coconut batter instead.